Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/cloud_strands_insurance_agent/1_pre_req_setup/iam_roles_setup/README.md

 # IAM Roles Setup for Bedrock AgentCore

-This directory contains scripts to set up the necessary IAM roles for AWS Bedrock AgentCore applications with the correct permissions.
+This directory contains scripts to set up the necessary IAM roles for Amazon Bedrock AgentCore applications with the correct permissions.

 ## Quick Setup